 - create additional value and avoid duplicating existing efforts

-- have a link to the regional priorities and be supported by stakeholders, and
+- have a link to a region’s economic priorities and be supported by stakeholders

 - be well managed, well-governed and have appropriate trade-offs between risk and reward.